Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeBuild - Basics

 - Build instructions: Code file **buildspec.yml** at the root level of the code files, or insert manually in console
+- You can store **Buildspec** file in Amazon S3 bucket in same region as that of build project

 ## CodeBuild - How it works